diningeachox/chronite_corp/docs/gameplay.md

 - Deuterium
   Allows placement of Nebulae

-- Metacrystals
+# Metacrystals
   Metacrystals that have been shipped to the HQ Planet determine victory.

+# Modules and Munitions
+  These do not go into input stockpiles, but affect a planet's stats immediately when they are received.

+- Restoration Modules
+  Increases HP

+- Construction Modules
+  Increases Input stockpile Max.

+- Munitions
+  Decreases HP.
+These are only sent by Hostile Planets to your planets, or by your planets to Hostile planets.

-# Engines
+# Engines and Ships

-M

-- Ships (Ship Engines?)
   Every planet that produces goods has ships.
 By default, they are basic ships.
-When a route is begun, ships are sent out
+When a route is begun, ships are sent from the origin at regular intervals.
+In order to increase the number of ships, you must send engines to that planet.
+When a planet receives an engine, it immediately becomes a ship at that planet.

-  So only allowing Ships to be sent from a Ship producing world makes sense.
-Unlike all of the other goods, however, you wouldn't get your ship back after delivery.
-If the good is Ship Engines, then we can have it work exactly like other goods, and assume that the receiving planet automatically converts engines to ships.
-But since every planet can receive engines, it must be possible for a planet that produces engines to use them itself, which is like having a route to itself, which isn't otherwise a thing.
-I think this should just be a special case.
+  Planets that produce ships are the exception.
+In order to get more ships there, you must use the domestic production interface rather than creating a route.

+  Engines have three types:

+- Basic engine
+  Makes Basic ships

+- Cutter engine
+  Makes Cutter ships.
+These are faster than standard ships and have the same capacity.

-- (Nullium)
+- Heavy engine
-  Allows placement of Calming Zone.
-Should be rare.
+  Makes Heavy Ships, these are slower than standard ships, but have greater capacity.

+# Warships

 # Area Effects

 These can be generally be placed anywhere on the map.
-They are circular (or roughly, depending on map granularity) They cannot be placed where they would overlap with other area effects. (?)Placing area effects should be the main focus of gameplay.
+They are circular (or roughly, depending on map granularity) They cannot be placed where they would overlap with other area effects.
+Placing area effects should be the main focus of gameplay.
+After a period of time, they decay.

 - Fast Zone / Slow Zone
   Speeds up or slows down routes passing through them.